Aryan20/lbry-android/README.md

 Click the Sync button and when process finishes, the Run button to launch the app on your simulator or connected debugging device after the build process is complete.

 ## Contributing
-Contributions to this project are welcome, encouraged, and compensated.
-For more details, see https://lbry.io/faq/contributing
+Contributions to this project are welcome and encouraged

 ## License
 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).